 A weirdly similar experience

-Well, in fact weirdly similar to the Good Guys.
-Product image, product name and headline product information are all the first things you see.
-Then the price and the call to action.
-And the one “extra” that makes it on to the prime online real estate – yep, customer reviews and ratings again.
+Well, it’s actually weirdly similar to the Good Guys.
+Product image, product name and summary product information are the first things you see.
+Then, the price and call to action.
+And the one “extra” which makes it onto the main page – yep, customer reviews and ratings again.

-In fact, other than the very different colours and overall brand identity, the basic contents you see are the same.
-And this suggests to us, both retailers understand that there’s a solid base template of what consumers need to see first to make their decisions.
+In fact, other than the very different colours and brand identity, the basic content is very similar.
+That suggests both retailers understand there’s a solid basic template of what customers need to see to decide what to buy.

-Even their font choice, they’ve gone with Roboto – very similar to Future as you can read in our guide to typography.
-And, again its a 14px font size, albeit with a heavier weight.
+Even their font choice, they’ve gone with Roboto.
+Very similar to Futura as per our typography guide.
+And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

-The way the page is laid out is very much on trend with the brand identity of JB Hi-fi.
+The way the page is laid out is very much on trend with the brand identity of JB Hi-Fi.
 If you’ve been in one of their stores, it feels the same online.
+That’s good.

 The differentiation challenge

-To be honest, when it comes to selling high ticket products online, when those products are easy to buy in many places, like televisions, it’s hard to differentiate the experience.
-The branding helps, as does any price change you make through sales promotion activity.
+When it comes to selling high ticket products online which are easy to buy in many places e.g. televisions, it’s hard to differentiate the experience.

-Product information helps, but it’s a hygiene factor, really.
+Most stores will get the basics right.
+Product information, for example.
 Everyone should get that part of selling high ticket products online right.

-For cars, we searched on “buy a new car” and ignoring the sites like car sales and drive, we wanted to look a bit more at how brands can sell themselves online.
-So, we took the first two brands that showed up in our search, Toyota and Audi.
+For cars, we searched on “buy a new car”.
+We skipped over sites like car sales and drive as we want to look at how car brands sell themselves online.
+So, we took the first 2 brands which showed up in search.
+Those were Toyota and Audi.